JamieMicro/How_To/README.md

 # How_To
-A collection of "how to" projects and code examples
+A collection of "how to" tutorial projects and code examples